Defeat Diabetes recently went LIVE on Facebook with Yvonne Farquharson from Filter Your Future and Dr. Peter Brukner, our founder.

-Our chat was interesting, informative and to say we learned a few things would be a big understatement!
+Our chat was interesting, and informative and to say we learned a few things would be a big understatement!

 Here are five things everyone needs to know about the link between type 2 diabetes and chronic kidney disease.